sacridini/sacridini/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Eduardo from Rio de Janeiro, Brazil.
-I'm a geospatial software engineer and researcher at the [International Institute for Sustainability](https://www.iis-rio.org/en/).
+I'm a geospatial software engineer and coordinator of the spatial modeling team at the [International Institute for Sustainability](https://www.iis-rio.org/en/).

 Feel free to contact/connect on [Twitter](https://twitter.com/elacerdageo), [Linkedin](https://www.linkedin.com/in/eduardo-lacerda-827819ba/) or [email](eduardolacerdageo@gmail.com)